Save $1 with Theraflu

 You’re Overexposed to the Cold Virus

-To help reduce frequent colds, try practicing some basic hygiene principles more often—like washing your hands before touching your face, nose, or mouth—and avoiding people with cold symptoms.
+To help reduce frequent colds for you and your child, try practicing some basic hygiene principles more often—like washing your hands before touching your face, nose, or mouth—and avoiding people with cold symptoms.

 You’re Exposed to Other Airborne Irritants